DreamyCecil/SE1-ModSDK/README.md

 ## Running

-Once the project is compiled, there should be three libraries in the Bin folder: `EntitiesMP.dll`, `GameGUIMP.dll` and `GameMP.dll`.
+Once the project is compiled, there should be three libraries in the Bin folder (usually `EntitiesMP.dll`, `GameGUIMP.dll` and `GameMP.dll`).

 There are two ways to start the mod:
 1. Create a `.des` file in your Mods directory under the same name as this repository, open it in any text editor and type your mod name in it.
 Then you'll be able to launch your mod from the game's `Mods` list.